deepbsd/Archtail/README.md

 6. Cryptsetup:  Do I want to bother with it or not?

 7. Use a checkmark to indicate the item is complete on the main menu.

+8. I should also check that archtail is being called by BASH and not zsh, for example.